pynetscript/reality/README.md

 # tools.py

 - "tools.py" is going to be imported on our main script (runner.py) so we have a cleaner main script.
-- This way we have a cleaner main script.

 # 3rd argument (.txt)